MattKetmo/moquet.net/_posts/2013-12-16-symfonycon-warsaw-2013.markdown

 to combine both DriebitHttpCacheBundle and LiipCacheControlBundle.

-[Liuggio](https://github.com/liuggio) talked about an important topic on *avoiding the monolithic* using a decoupled, flexible and tailored architecture.
+[Liuggio](https://github.com/liuggio) talked about an important topic on *avoiding the monolithic* using a decoupled, flexible and tailored architecture ([slides](http://www.slideshare.net/liuggio/leaphly-fight-monolothic-today)).
 I just looked over his [website](http://welcometothebundle.com/) and saw several interessing posts.
 He's also author of [Leaphly](http://leaphly.org/), a nice shopping cart for developer.